teivah/cracking/README.md

 * Make sure to not be blocked on a wrong hypothesis
 * Draw a situation currently and after
+* Sum of integers may give a long

 ## Java